Ahmed-Khaled-dev/Ahmed-Khaled-dev/README.md

-### Hi there, I'm Ahmed - aka Akayiz 👋

-## I'm a Highschool student, Developer and Guitarist!!
+### Hi there, I'm Ahmed - aka Akayiz 👋, I'm a Highschool Developer.

 - 🔭 I am currently working on "Vortex" a discord related project of my own: [Vortex's website][website]!
 - 🌱 I’m currently learning as much as i can 🤣